NextSDS Logo

 Handling

-When packing the batteries, do not allow battery terminals to contact each other, or contact with other metals.
-Be sure to pack batteries by providing partitions in the packaging box, or in a separate plastic bag so that the single batteries are not mixed together.
-Do not short-circuit, deform, throw into fire or disassemble.
-Charge according to the conditions specified.
-Do not mix different type of batteries.
+Do not allow battery terminals to contact each other or other metals.
+Pack with partitions or in separate plastic bags to prevent mixing.
+Do not short-circuit, deform, throw into fire, or disassemble.
+Charge according to specified conditions.
+Do not mix different types of batteries.
 Do not solder directly onto batteries.
-Insert the battery correctly in electrical equipment.
+Insert correctly in electrical equipment.

 Storage